Jack Sparrow: That's not much incentive for me to fight fair, then, is it?

 These characters are characterized by an extensive knowledge of tactics others may consider "dirty" fighting or just by a willingness to use those tactics to achieve their goal, often against more "honorable" opponents (i.e. Genre Blind ones).
 They are likely to think of any adherence to rules or sporting combat as Honor Before Reason.

 They do not suffer from a Complexity Addiction, are never afraid to use a Mundane Solution (nor do they need it to be pointed out to them), never assume that the other person will fight "honorably", have no interest in a Self-Imposed Challenge, don't care if their opponent is a worthy one, and will not hesitate to Kick Them While They Are Down.
-They almost always have their Weapon of Choice either on them or near them at all times, and possibly a spare or two.
+They almost always have their weapon of choice either on them or near them at all times, and possibly a spare or two.
 If not, they're willing to use absolutely anything as a weapon and only resort to Good Old Fisticuffs if there's no weapon nearby.

 Villains can also be pragmatic, though it usually takes on a different form.
 Villains being normal Combat Pragmatists is usually averted, or at least not played out completely straight, as it can possibly even lead to them being victorious.
-If they are, it means they avert Bond Villain Stupidity and actually kill the hero instead of having dinner with him.
+If they are, it means they avert Bond Villain Stupidity and actually kill the hero instead of having dinner with them.
 Depending on the context, using these tactics can be their Kick the Dog moment or even their crossing of the Moral Event Horizon.

 Characters are often deliberately not put into this trope due to Rule of Cool.
 If everyone took this approach to combat who could, key characters would be dead or defeated too soon and the story would be over a little too quickly.
 Plus, it's often just way cooler to show off more complicated tactics than simple ones.
 Additionally, Moral Guardians and Media Watchdogs sometimes make having this type of character difficult by ensuring that they can't do certain actions.
-On the other hand, when drawn-out straight fights are impractical, excitement can be created by Genre Shift away from pure action to espionage, planning, intrigue and the thrill of the hunt, with clever heroes and villains alike who avoid the Idiot Ball and unnecessary flash, and any open violence being quick and decisive, however, this can come as "Cheating in a fight with no rules is not cheating" and "If you want to defeat the bad guys, you don't have to fight fair with them".
-The Obligatory War Crime Scene is a related trope.
+On the other hand, when drawn-out straight fights are impractical, excitement can be created by Genre Shift away from pure action to espionage, planning, intrigue and the thrill of the hunt, with clever heroes and villains alike who avoid the Idiot Ball and unnecessary flash, and any open violence being quick and decisive.
+However, this can come as "Cheating in a fight with no rules is not cheating" and "If you want to defeat the bad guys, you don't have to fight fair with them".
+War Crime Subverts Heroism is a related trope.

 On occasion, a Badass Teacher or Cynical Mentor will be this when teaching their mentee to fight, particularly if the mentee is inexperienced, is being trained to literally fight for their life, or at some other extreme disadvantage to 'honorable' opponents.
 This is more common in literature where fighting is more realistic, so it's harder to downplay a blow received and it's difficult to describe an 'honorable' fight where a disadvantaged opponent would realistically win.